barsoom/devbook/how_we_work/README.md

 The important thing when something goes wrong is to figure out why it happened and how to all learn from that, not to assign blame.

+Looking into the error *will* certainly involve `git blame`, and possibly some mild teasing, but making mistakes is considered part of the process.

 #### Leaving some slack.

 We don't plan all of our time, leaving some slack.
 It counters stress and leads to a higher level of polish.